sirosen/SALVE/README.md

 A small class of values, when unspecified, result in errors.
 These are generally the variables that refer to paths.

+There is a special set of attributes, specified as "common" in the default settings, which describe values shared by all blocks unless explicitly overridden.

 ```
+common {
+    backup_dir  $HOME/.salve/backups
+    backup_log  $HOME/.salve/backup.log
+    backup_log
+}

 file {
     mode    600
     user    $USER